 The opportunity to directly recover space/facilities costs may be possible if the following specifics apply:

 - The charge has explicit approval from the sponsoring agency.

 - The charge reflects the amount of space used and is pro-rated for the time period over which the space will be used.

 - The charge is based on the current rate per net assignable square foot per year.
-The current rate is $73.30 per net assignable square foot per year, as defined as "Total facilities costs allocated to research (less libraries) / total research space.")
+The current rate for FY 2022 is $84.01 per net assignable square foot per year, as defined as "Total facilities costs allocated to research (less libraries) / total research space.")

-Though not a requirement, ORSP encourages that budgets also recover the administrative component (26%) and the library component (1.8%) of the IDC rate.
+Though not a requirement, ORSP encourages that budgets also recover the administrative component (26% or see current rate) and the library component (1.8%) of the F&A rate.

 Important Space Survey Note